Photoelectric Effect Virtual Lab: Exploring the Phenomenon of Light

 In our first experiment, let’s focus on the effect of light intensity on the photoelectric effect.
 By adjusting the intensity slider, we can increase or decrease the number of photons striking the material surface.
 As we increase the intensity, we will observe a higher number of emitted electrons.

-BUSINESS IDEA: SimBio Virtual Labs Answer Key: Unlocking the Secrets of Biology
+BUSINESS IDEA: Virtual Lab Porosity and Permeability: Unlocking the Secrets of Earth's Underground

 But here’s the intriguing part: changing the intensity does not have any effect on the kinetic energy of the emitted electrons.
 This counterintuitive observation, explained by Einstein’s equation E = hf, reveals that the energy of individual photons is solely dependent on the frequency of light.